- 70% of respondents stopped using travel booking apps in 2020

 - 56.7% of respondents stopped using ride-sharing apps, opting to walk to their destination instead

-- Media/news apps saw a decrease in usage during the pandemic
+- Media/news and fitness apps saw a decrease in usage during the pandemic

 - 89% of respondents said that they use apps like Zoom or Google Meet almost daily

 - Even as people worked from home, productivity levels stayed the same as pre-pandemic

 - 78.6% of survey participants said they installed new apps due to work-related reasons

 It’s safe to say by now that smartphones have become an essential part of our daily lives, with dozens of apps helping us travel, shop online, organize, socialize, stay healthy, and so on.
 Most of these apps help us improve our lifestyle, however, there are a handful of mobile applications that can also cause harm if used in excess – for example, social media apps.